-babbel, language app with Danish, learn Spanish in Danish, learn German in Danish, language app without English, language learning app, Danish to Spanish app, learn French in Danish
+babbel, language app with Danish, learn Spanish from Danish, learn German from Danish, language app without English, language learning app, Danish to Spanish app, learn French from Danish

-Babbel – learn languages effectively with Danish as the teaching language
+Babbel – learn languages effectively with Danish as your instruction language

 Babbel is a popular language app that combines structured lessons with user-friendly technology.
-Unlike many other platforms, Babbel offers courses where you can increasingly use Danish as the teaching language—for example, to learn Spanish or German without needing English.
-That makes the app especially appealing if you’re searching for a “language app without English.”
+Unlike many other platforms, Babbel offers courses where you can use Danish as the language of instruction—for example, to learn Spanish or German without relying on English.
+If you’re a Danish speaker who prefers not to use English, this makes the app especially appealing when you’re searching for a “language app without English.”

 Learning method and structure

-1 builds its courses on linguistic research with a focus on practical, everyday conversations.
-This makes the app especially good for adult users who want to use the language in real-life situations.
-The lessons are organized into modules, and you choose themes such as “travel,” “work,” and “culture.”
+Babbel builds its courses on linguistic research with a focus on practical, everyday conversation.
+This makes the app especially good for adult learners who want to use the language in real-life situations.
+The lessons are modular, and you can choose themes such as “travel,” “work,” and “culture.”

 The app includes: